Pathfinders Summer Institute

 Course offered by Maker Educator Collective

-Introducing the Maker Educator Collective Winter Bootcamp!
-In this immersive program we seek to develop the skills of educators who want to incorporate making into their pedagogical toolkit.
-The motivation for creating this program comes from our work with numerous educators who wanted to deepen their skills and understanding of the resources necessary to integrate maker education principles and philosophies into their classrooms.
-We designed this bootcamp based on our research and collective years of experience working with K-12 students and teachers who wanted to start on, or advance on the path toward being a proficient maker educator.
+In this immersive program we will develop the skills of educators who seek to incorporate making into their pedagogical toolkit.
+We designed this Bootcamp based on our research and collective years of experience working with K-12 students and teachers who wanted to start on, or advance on the path toward being a proficient maker educator.

-As we have designed it, the three day bootcamp intertwines skill development and discussions of maker pedagogy through participatory exercises designed to model many of our recommended teaching methods.
-Sessions will provide you with skills and model lessons using hands-on engineering and design challenges, accessible digital manufacturing, microcontrollers and electronics and a variety of other inexpensive low- and high-tech materials and equipment.
-The focus of this session will be on training you to feel comfortable engaging your students in aspects of creative storytelling approaches, design, problem solving and basic prototyping.
-We will engage you in thinking about and exploring the pedagogical issues of making related to assessment, addressing content standards, integration across subjects, universal design for accessibility, and documentation through storytelling.
-You will leave with enough resources and skills to be comfortable engaging your students in making when you return to school.
+To achieve this, our Bootcamp intertwines skill development and discussions of maker pedagogy through participatory exercises designed to model our recommended teaching methods.
+Our core and elective sessions will provide you with skills and experiences with hands-on engineering and design challenges, digital manufacturing, microcontrollers, electronics and a variety of other inexpensive low- and high-tech materials and equipment.
+We will engage you in thinking about and exploring maker pedagogy that connects with a range of content standards, includes assessment and documentation, and is designed to increase accessibility.

-"It has not been often in my 28 years in education that I have experienced such a deeply life-changing professional development." - Principal, San Francisco Unified School District
+“It has not been often in my 28 years of education that I have experienced such a deeply life-changing professional development.”

 Course offered by Project Invent

-Program Faculty: Connie Liu, Project Invent; Rachel Hooper, Champlain College
+Program Faculty: Connie Liu, Project Invent; Kellie Ojeda, Project Invent

 Join Project Invent to learn about how to bring impactful making and coding to your school.
 We teach design thinking, engineering, and entrepreneurship as tools to solve real-world problems.
 Through this, we've increased female involvement in engineering and making at our partner schools by 250%!
 Students in our program have developed everything from a smart wallet that helps the blind detect bill denominations to a steering wheel attachment that prevents drowsy driving.
 We fully embrace the learn-by-doing model, so we will prepare you for mentoring invention...by having you invent!